tcwilkinson/caa2015/ideas.md

 7) Pedagogy.
-In pedagogical terms, Windows is to fish as UNIX is to fishing lessons.
-(132)

-First of all: FS have a pedagogical aspect that you can't find in others software.
-Read the code, and more pricesely commented code permit to learn quickly.
+First of all FS have a pedagogical aspect that you can't find with others software.

+To read the code, and more precisely to read commented code permit to learn quickly.
+Some said for FS "In pedagogical terms, Windows is to fish as UNIX is to fishing lessons.
+(Kelty 2008: 132)".
+One of the most classical book in FS is the Lions' Commentary on UNIX 6th Edition.
+This a commentary of the V6 of UNIX that has been used by a lot of student to understand how UNIX works.
+Making Litterate Programming , that is " concentrate [...] on explaining  to *human beeings" what we want a computer to do" [@Knuth1984: 97] give the opportunity to concentrate on the process.

+There is of course  example for Archaeology - Note: I will mostly speak of R beceause It's one of the software I used the most and I know the best -
-The Classic example is Lions' Commentary on UNIX 6th Edition, but there example for Archaeology too: David L. Carlson -> An R Companion to Quantifying Archaeology by Stephen Shennan.
-It's making the Work with Shennan books much more easier.  -> Quantitative Archaeology Wiki  from isoa.it too.
+    David L. Carlson: An R Companion to Quantifying Archaeology by Stephen Shennan.
+    It's a comment of the work of Shennan that make easier to access the knowledhg of Shennan.
+Most importantly it allow then to hack (modulate) the code to use it quicly for your own quesiton
+    Quantitative Archaeology Wiki  from isoa.it too.
+Exactly the same with possibility of reuse.

-This big help to DIY practice and establishing good practice among scientist.
-It make's learning of R and Statistic for archaeology more enjoyable.
+In Pedagogical term Reproducibility are a big help to approach different knowledges, and is perfect for a DIY practice.
+In this case, code makes learning of statistic for archaeologist more enjoyable.
 Even if the learning curve is steep it's not a wall!
-FS in archaeology must be more stressen as paradigmatic pedagogical object.
+FS in archaeology must be more stressed as a paradigmatic pedagogical object.
+I think there is a lot of work to do in this direction.

-Now I will move to my second point: blurring the border.
+Now I will move to my second point on the challenge apported by FS: blurring the border.

 8) Blurring the border

--> Community is important for mixing of Idea and taking input.
-Modulating and using FS ease the blurring of academic border in imprivisible ways.
-Using interface like Stack Overflow is an interface with lot of people and not just working as IT or Programmer.
-And even, they are influencing with ther ethics codes.
-As an example, I presented some multivariate analysis during an R Conference in Lyon and I had a lot of feedback.
-Eventually my dataset and my question ended as a Bachelor thesis in statistical modeling.
-Border are not just blurring in one way (archaeologist need IT) but in the both way (What are archaeologist looking for?)
+As I show at the begining of my talk, community is important for mixing ideas.
+The modularity of FS ease the blurring of academic border in imprivisible ways.
+As an example, I will present my work on hittite seals.
+I started a project with R on seals and created a data base with some code as I was looking into multivariate analysis.
+I presented my work during an R Conference in Lyon and I had a lot of feedback.
+Eventually my dataset, code and my questions served as a Bachelor thesis in statistical modeling.
+Then I came back with the results and we are now contribuating to transform the work in an article.
+This example shows that the borders are not just blurred in one way (that is archaeologist need statistic) but in the other way arround too (What are archaeologist looking for and awaiting from statistician?)

-That is what is challenging the power of Knowledge and it's transmission.
--> Modulation
-Modulations happen whenever someone learns how some component of Free Software works and asks, “Can I try these practices out in some other domain?”
-(Kelty 2008: 16)
+Reproducibilty make the modulation of knowledge easier and quicker and challeng how the knowledge is transmitted.

 10) The Conclusion